 PBCs are NPOs that have no members and provide "generally beneficial services" to the public on previously publicized and equal terms and conditions (Law on PBCs Article 2).
-PBCs were originally devised as legal entities for the transformation of state subsidized entities.
-In practice, PBCs were commonly used as an alternate legal form for foundations created before 1998 that could not meet the endowment requirement for establishing a foundation under the now-abolished Law on Foundations.
-Other organizations - such as theatres, hospitals, homes for the elderly, drug rehabilitation clinics, and other kinds of NPOs providing community services - became PBCs after the enactment of the Law on PBCs.
-Institutes, community centers, and entities providing social, educational, and cultural services also often took the form of PBCs.
-The name of the PBC must contain the words "obecně prospěšná společnost" or the legal form acronym "o.p.s." as a suffix (Law on PBCs Article 2(2)).
+PBCs were originally devised as legal entities for the transformation of former state-subsidized entities.
+Prior to 1998, PBCs were also a common, alternate legal form for foundations that could not meet the endowment requirement for establishing a foundation under the now-abolished Law on Foundations.
+Other organizations—such as theatres, hospitals, homes for the elderly, drug rehabilitation clinics, and other kinds of NPOs providing community services—became PBCs after the enactment of the Law on PBCs.
+Institutes, community centers, and entities providing social, educational, and cultural services also often take the form of PBCs.
+The name of the PBC must contain the words "obecněprospěšnáspolečnost" or the legal form acronym "o.p.s." as a suffix (Law on PBCs Article 2(2)).

 A PBC may provide its statutory services for a fee and may otherwise engage in economic activities if the income generated augments the use of the organization's assets and human resources, without negatively affecting the quality, scope, and availability of the statutory public services it provides (Law on PBCs Article 17(1)).
 The Law on PBCs allows a PBC to establish another legal entity, with the approval of the PBC's Board of Trustees (Law on PBCs Article 13(1)(d)).